shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

 There will be a blue bar with the name of the clone that you created under the name of the project.

-**NOTE:** If you’re using the primary, there will be no blue bar and the configuration name won’t be visible.
+{% include info title="Note" content="If you’re using the primary, there will be no blue bar and the configuration name won’t be visible." %}

 ![Maya cloned config](../../../../images/toolkit/learning-resources/guides/installing_app/14_maya_cloned_config.png)